Erikson's stages of psychosocial development: Ninth stage

 Integrity imposes "a serious demand on the senses of elders".
 Wisdom requires capacities that ninth stage elders "do not usually have".
 The eighth stage includes retrospection that can evoke a "degree of disgust and despair".
 In the ninth stage, introspection is replaced by the attention demanded to one's "loss of capacities and disintegration".

-Living in the ninth stage, Joan Erikson expressed confidence that the psychosocial crisis of the ninth stage can be met as in the first stage with the "basic trust" with which "we are blessed".

 Development of post-Freudian theory

-Erikson was a student of Anna Freud, the daughter of Sigmund Freud, whose psychoanalytic theory and psychosexual stages contributed to the basic outline of the eight stages, at least those concerned with childhood.
+Erikson was a student of Anna Freud, renowned child-analyst, teacher, and daughter of Sigmund Freud, whose psychoanalytic theory and psychosexual stages contributed to the basic outline of the eight stages, at least those concerned with childhood.
 Namely, the first four of Erikson's life stages correspond to Freud's oral, anal, phallic, and latency phases, respectively.
 Also, the fifth stage of adolescence is said to parallel the genital stage in psychosexual development:

 Although the first three phases are linked to those of the Freudian theory, it can be seen that they are conceived along very different lines.
 Emphasis is not so much on sexual modes and their consequences, but on the ego qualities which emerge from each of the stages.
 There is an attempt also to link the sequence of individual development to the broader context of society.

 Erikson saw a dynamic at work throughout life, one that did not stop at adolescence.
 He also viewed the life stages as a cycle: the end of one generation was the beginning of the next.
 Seen in its social context, the life stages were linear for an individual but circular for societal development:

 In Freud's view, development is largely complete by adolescence.
 In contrast, one of Freud's students, Erik Erikson (1902–1994) believed that development continues throughout life.
 Erikson took the foundation laid by Freud and extended it through adulthood and into late life.